-The St. Bonaventure men’s basketball program has reached unforeseen heights under head coach Mark Schmidt, who begins his ninth season in charge of the program in 2015-16.
+The St. Bonaventure men’s basketball program has reached unforeseen heights under head coach Mark Schmidt, who has now completed nine seasons in charge of the program.

 Mark Schmidt Photo Gallery

-Schmidt is already sixth on St. Bonaventure's all-time coaching wins list.
+Schmidt is third on St. Bonaventure's all-time coaching wins list.
 His 100th win at Bona's came at home on Jan.
 22, 2014, against La Salle.

 The 2014-15 Bonnies were yet another example of Schmidt's ability to get the most out of every team he coaches.
 Despite losing three starters from the prior year, including the backcourt of Charlon Kloof and Matthew Wright, Schmidt led St. Bonaventure to 18 wins -- including a 10-8 mark in the Atlantic 10, which tied for the second-most in the program's 36 years as an A-10 member.
 The Bonnies won three games over top-50 RPI teams -- VCU, Davidson and Buffalo.
 Under Schmidt's guidance, both senior center Youssou Ndoye and junior guard Marcus Posley earned third team All-Conference honors.
 Ndoye, a little-known prrospect coming out of Lee Academy (Maine) back in 2011, went on to earn an spot on two NBA summer league rosters.